 Quick break, right back.

-Joe Bastardi, Weatherbell.com is next.
+Joe Bistarti, Weatherbell.com is next.

-My advice get out of Dodge if you can.
+My advice, get out of Dodge if you can.

 All right, watching Hurricane Irma, the governor just pretty much said everything I want to say.